 I experienced real moments without distraction: driving and cooking, showering without video background noise.
 Alone with myself.
 Time for real introspection.
 And it feels really good.

-What I used to call "boredom" was in fact mental rest.
+What I called “boredom” was in fact mental rest.
 These periods of emptiness enabled me to regain a calmer attention span.
 To reduce stress too.
 Letting go of the non-essentials to find time for what matters, even the simplest things.

 A surprise: more impatient in real life